 Tom retired in April 2022 which coincidentally was about the same time the stock market turned into a giant dumpster fire.
-We’d thought about spending two months in warm, sunny Florida riding bikes, playing pickleball and basically escaping the bitter cold (to us) winters in Indy, however with the stock market in the garbage we weren’t sure we should commit to that expense right out of the gate.
+We’d dreamed about spending two months in warm, sunny Florida riding bikes, playing pickleball and basically escaping the bitter cold (to us) winters in Indy, however with the stock market in the garbage we weren’t sure we should commit to that expense right out of the retirement gate.
 Seems like everyone likes Florida, especially in the winter so prices were high and availability, low.
+Thanks Hurricane Ian.

 I’d been looking for a place online for a couple hours and sending inquiries but basically I was coming up empty handed and had pretty much given up.
-Tom got home from the gym and we headed off to daily communion service at 6:50am as we do most every morning.
+Tom got home from the gym and we headed off to daily communion service at 6:50am as we do most every morning if we aren’t riding.

 Back to the inspo to ride the Southern Tier.
 That morning the reading happened to be from Acts 9:1-19, and yes I was paying attention in church.
 All of a sudden I got hit with a bright idea, like that bright light that knocked some sense into Saul.